When Your Toddler or Preschooler Needs a Test, Procedure, or Surgery

 Use a calm, reassuring voice.

 Use simple language and kind words.
-Use "warm" instead of "burning" for something he or she might feel during a test or procedure.
+Use "warm" instead of "burning" for something they might feel during a test or procedure.
 When referring to anesthesia for surgery, use "you will get to blow up a balloon."

 Try to focus on the sensory experiences, such as what your child will feel, hear, smell, and see.